Credit:

 There are a few drying methods that dishwashers employ to try to get dishes dry, to varying degrees.

-Evaporation, condensation, and fan-assisted methods are all safer and more energy-efficient options for eliminating moisture, but they also struggle to completely dry dishes, especially plastics.
+Evaporation, condensation, and fan-assisted methods are all safer and more energy-efficient options for removing moisture, but they also struggle to completely dry dishes, especially plastic ones.

 Why Doesn't My Plasticware Dry?

-Dishwashers have a harder time drying plastics (such as reusable storage containers, sports bottles, baby bottles, etc.).
+Dishwashers have a harder time drying plastics (such as reusable storage containers, sports bottles, and baby bottles).

 Plastics do not retain heat the same way ceramic, metal, and glass do, so while residual heat from the hot water of the dishwasher cycle can heat harder materials enough to evaporate away water droplets, plastics do not share that ability.

-Additionally, most plastics are light enough that they can be tossed around by the water jets, so even though you placed your Tupperware containers upside down on the upper rack, there's still a chance they will end up right side up and filled with water that splashes onto other items.
+Additionally, most plastics are light enough to be tossed around by the water jets, so even if you place your Tupperware containers upside down on the upper rack, there's still a chance they will end up right side up and filled with water, which will splatter onto other items.

 How Do I Get Drier Dishes?